 Public Policy supports M.P.P. and Ph.D. students in their career exploration and job search.
 Through our contacts with public policy employers in the region, and our extensive network of UMBC Public Policy alumni, we strive to direct each of our students to a successful and rewarding career.

 Students can explore careers, apply coursework to the workplace, and build a resume through one or more internships.
 Internships often lead to an offer of full-time employment.
 We work with students to identify internship opportunities that meet their professional and personal interests.
 M.P.P. students without relevant work experience are required to complete an internship prior to graduation.
+The School has an in-house internship coordinator who works closely with the UMBC Career Center and our alumni to make those connections.

 The PROMISE Program at UMBC supports the academic and professional development of graduate students from all backgrounds and in all fields.
 PROMISE events are sponsored by the UMBC Graduate School and the National Science Foundation and include the Dissertation House workshops, PROF-it Professors in Training, and Success Seminars.